fregocap/fregocap.github.io/_posts/2024-05-01-gaussian-processes.md

 That's also an interesting case, because there is some overlapping region that will definitely be challenging for the algorithm to understand.

-The stopping criteria is related to the difference between the log-likelihood at a step $𝑛-1$ and step $𝑛$  being below a certain threshold.
+The stopping criteria is related to the difference between the log-likelihood at a step $$𝑛-1$$ and step $$𝑛$$  being below a certain threshold.
 Meanwhile, until that threshold is not reached we continue updating the estimated parameters of the model.
 Let's therefore built a class with a `fit` method.